iwdgo/largeoutput/README.md

 # Some ordinary exercises

-- Editing a large file.
+- Editing a huge file named "data.bin" that does not fit in memory and delete every 7th byte of it.

-- Outputing numbers following some rules.
+- Outputting numbers following some rules.
+The module outputs sequentially the integers from 1 to 99 but on some conditions prints a string instead.
+Rules are:
+  - when the integer is a multiple of 3 print “Open” instead of the number,
+  - when it is a multiple of 7 print “Source” instead of the number,
+  - when it is a multiple of both 3 and 7 print “OpenSource” instead of the number.

 - Converting a set of strings which contains numbers.
+It returns the sum of the list items and skips others.
+A recursive and non-recursive version are benchmarked.

+`go get github.com/iwdgo/largeouput/<module>>`

 ## Handling output when using a file.